PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 [Bulk Actions in Shopping Cart](static/img/orders-shopping-carts-bulk-actions.png)

-A selective UI, where certain global actions can be done, after checking - using checkboxes - in one or multiple Shopping Cart element rows.
-Bulk Actions has the following functionalities:<br>
+Bulk Actions has the following functionalities:

 - **Select All** - selects all the shopping carts, that are Abandoned or Non ordered only.
 - **Unselect All** - Unselects all the shopping carts in the list.